Prefer video? Watch the video How does health insurance in Germany work on YouTube.

 Walter White: I have lung cancer

 German health insurance: We pay all your hospital bills and sick pay while you can't work.
-We organize cleaning and cooking helpers while you are in hospital.
+We organize cleaning and cooking helpers while you are in the hospital.
 You can attend a rehabilitation clinic and your family gets free psychological support during your treatment.

 Maternity care is covered by the German health insurance system.
-Gynecologists, childbirth including cesarean section as well as the hospital stay after birth is paid by the German health insurance.
+Gynecologists, childbirth including cesarean section as well as the hospital stay after birth is paid by German health insurance.
 My family had public health insurance when my children were born and we opted to pay around an additional 400.- Euro for an optional midwife doing several house visits during pregnancy, accompaniment during birth and for a couple of weeks after birth.

 Employers are forced by law to continue paying salaries in case of sickness for up to 6 weeks.
-For a small monthly extra fee, the public health insurance pays part of your salary for up to 78 weeks in the case of sick leave after 30 days.
+For a small monthly extra fee, public health insurance pays part of your salary for up to 78 weeks in the case of sick leave after 30 days.